 Figure 8.3.1 illustrates how equivalised income quintiles are distributed across the identified household compositions.
-In comparison to the unequivalised data presented in Figure 5.3.1, page 15, which did not take into account the impact of household size and composition on income, overall income quintiles after equivalisation appear more evenly distributed across the different household compositions.
+In comparison to the unequivalised data presented in Figure 5.4.1, page 15, which did not take into account the impact of household size and composition on income, overall income quintiles after equivalisation appear more evenly distributed across the different household compositions.

-After equivalisation households comprising one adult (65 and over) continued to record the highest percentage in the lowest income quintile (51%).
-The next highest proportion of households within the lowest income quintile was one adult (16-64) with child(ren), 41%.
-Furthermore, one adult (16-64) with child(ren) recorded the smallest proportion of households within the highest income quintile, just 5%.
-Households with two adults (16-64) had the highest proportion of households within the highest quintile at 34%.
+After equivalisation households comprising one adult (65 and over) continued to record the highest percentage in the lowest income quintile (53%).
+Furthermore, one adult (65 and over) recorded the smallest proportion of households within the highest income quintile, just 6%.
+The next highest proportion of households within the lowest income quintile was one adult (16-64) with child(ren), 42%.
+Households with two adults (16-64) had the highest proportion of households within the highest proportion of households with two adults (16-64) had the highest proportion of households with the adults (16-64) had the highest proportion of households with the highest proportion households with households with households wit